"It's a Power Tool for the

 For an overview of how this advanced function works, see this video.

 There’s a slick way to do special days, special plays, special hours.
 You can create any number of “Selection” categories that contain songs from your regular categories, then schedule and rotate the Selection categories like all the other categories.
 Essentially, this lets you have songs scheduling from within two different categories.
 In addition, you can add a custom ‘selection’ slot to any Format clock.
 So, you can do automatic theme scheduling based on all sorts of criteria: songs with the same sound code, songs of selected tempos, songs of a certain length, songs from a selected hit year.

 Edit Schedules In Log View

 Music 1 was designed for interactive scheduling when viewing Format Clocks.
 You can click and drag all elements around the clocks from one position to another.
 In either version, you may switch to a ‘log view’ and see the units in the hour in a linear text list.
-In Version 7, you can change the positions of the items, move them up or down in the hour when you are in log view.
+In Pro, you can change the positions of the items, move them up or down in the hour when you are in log view.

 Click-to-Play Song Auditioning